Shaft's Big Score!: Plot

 Shaft goes over the partnership papers with Arna and explains that although her brother was involved in gambling, he was reinvesting in the community, unlike the greedy Kelly.
 He also tells her that Asby had agreed to buy Kelly out, and that Kelly was going to use the money to pay his debts.
 Shaft believes that Kelly instead killed Asby to gain control of the businesses and the numbers racket, as well as to retain the $250,000 to pay Mascola.
 As they are talking, two of Mascola's hitmen arrive to murder Shaft but he outwits them and, after killing the assassins, takes Arna to hide at his apartment.

 Kelly offers Harlem racketeer Bumpy Jones a partnership in the Queens numbers game if he will help him break with Mascola.
 Knowing that the action will cause a major turf war, Bumpy agrees but demands a 60–40 split.
 Shaft goes to Mascola's nightclub, which fronts for his gambling operations in the back rooms.
 Seeing Shaft at the club, Kelly, who is attempting to double-cross both Mascola and Bumpy, confronts Mascola, demanding to know why Shaft is still alive.
 Mascola reveals that Shaft killed the two men he sent, and when he declares that their deal is off, Kelly lies that Shaft works for Bumpy and is there to muscle in on his territory.
 Infuriated, Mascola has his men beat Shaft, then orders him to tell Bumpy to stay in Harlem.
 Shaft relays the message to Bumpy just as Mascola's men attempt a drive-by shooting, leading to Bumpy agreeing to join forces with the detective.

 Shaft overhears that Kelly has discovered the location of the $250,000 in a nearby cemetery, and with Rita's help manages to evade police and make his way there.
-Mascola and his men take a helicopter to the cemetery, and just as Kelly raises the coffin with the money, killing him and taking it.
+Mascola and his men take a helicopter to the cemetery, and arrive just as Kelly raises the coffin with the money, killing him and taking it.
 Shaft arrives and holds up the group, taking the money and Mascola hostage.
 They flee via speedboat as Mascola's men pursue in a helicopter, shooting and destroying the boat and inadvertently killing Mascola.
 Shaft escapes the explosion and hides the bag, clambering over the docks in a cat-and-mouse chase with Mascola's men before destroying the helicopter and killings its occupants.
 Police led by Bollin arrive and demand to know the location of the money.
 Shaft refuses, but implies he will be donating it to a child care clinic, as Asby had always intended.